reactioncommerce/reaction-docs/website/versioned_docs/version-2.9.1/installation-reaction-platform.md

 ## Upgrading from an older 2.0 release candidate?

 If you are upgrading from an older 2.0 release candidate, follow the steps listed in the [Installation](#installation) section of this doc.

 ## Repository Branches

 With Reaction 2.0 release, we introduced a `develop` branch at both the [Reaction](https://github.com/reactioncommerce/reaction) and the [example-storefront](https://github.com/reactioncommerce/example-storefront) repositories.
-This branch contains all the latest changes, while `master` is our stable branch.
+This branch contains all the latest changes, while `trunk`  is our stable branch.

 ## Developing with Reaction Platform